 Receive SMS in Ruby Rails

 The guide on this page provides you the opportunity to learn how you can use a Ruby program to get the received SMS messages from the SMS Gateway.
 This can be done by using HTTP requests that collect the received SMS messages.
-The guide contains a video tutorial and a step by step guide which helps you to learn the way you can receive SMS messages with Ruby.
+The guide contains a video tutorial and a step-by-step guide which helps you to learn the way you can receive SMS messages with Ruby.

 What is the Ruby SMS API?